b-schd/automatic_text_scheduler/Readme.md

 * Click Generate, the results will be found under the Autogen_Results tab, and in the separate textSchedule.csv file that will be created/updated in the folder.

-* Once you have generated the file, return to the python console and type "y" without the quotes, this will load each scheduled job onto your compputer's crontab.
+* Once you have generated the file, return to the python console and type "y" (without the quotes), this will load each scheduled job onto your compputer's crontab.
 All crontab jobs will be displayed on the console afterwards.

 * If you would like to remove a selection of jobs, type the job id (the text after the "#" that appears as a comment at the end of a crontab entry) when prompted.
 Type "e" to exit the program.